-Clues as to the origin of ‘Indian summer’ and French ‘l’été sauvage’ are provided by their earliest instances in texts written in the 1770s by St. John de Crèvecœur, pictured here after the portrait by Vallière, 1786.
+The earliest recorded instances of ‘Indian summer’ and French ‘l’été sauvage’ are from texts written in the 1770s by St. John de Crèvecœur, pictured below after the portrait by Vallière, 1786.

-MEANING OF INDIAN SUMMER AND OF OBSOLETE FRENCH ÉTÉ SAUVAGE
+MEANING OF INDIAN SUMMER AND OF OBSOLETE FRENCH L’ÉTÉ SAUVAGE

 a period of unusually calm dry warm weather, often accompanied by a hazy atmosphere, occurring in late autumn in the northern United States and Canada

 – Hence a similar period of unseasonably warm autumnal weather elsewhere.

 The oldest known instance of Indian summer occurs in an essay titled A Snow Storm as it Affects the American Farmer, the French version of which was dated 1774 by its author, a Frenchman named Michel-Guillaume Jean de Crèvecœur (1735-1813).
 He took the anglicised name J. Hector St. John in his adult life as he travelled and worked in the American colonies after the Seven Years War.
 His American name and his original French name were ultimately fused together to render the cosmopolitan title J. Hector St. John de Crèvecœur that is used for this writer.

 He was the author of Letters of an American Farmer, published in London in 1782.
 But this edition did not include this particular essay, which was only made available in 1925 in Sketches of Eighteenth Century America: More “Letters from an American Farmer” by St. John de Crèvecœur, edited by Henri L. Bourdin, Ralph H. Gabriel and Stanley T. Williams.
 Crèvecœur writes during his ten-year residence (1769-78) on his farm at Pine Hill, in Orange County, New York; the manuscript bears no date: